METOS SA: INSTALLATION OF A WEATHER STATION

 Climate change is a difficult topic.
 The ripple impact of climate change affects everyone, not just farmers.
 There has never been a better time to understand the consequences of climate change.
 With technology as an enabler, we now have a better understanding of climate change and how to address it.

 Metos SA approached Strawberry Hill Farm to install a weather measuring station as we were located in an area where they had insufficient data.
-Metos SA is a South African-based inter-governmental research organization that focuses on managing food security and providing holistic sustainable agricultural solutions.
-Metos SA launched a campaign to establish 200 weather stations across the Western Cape.
+Metos SA is a South African-based research organization that focuses on managing food security and providing holistic sustainable agricultural solutions.
+Metos SA and Terraclim launched climate-smart agriculture (CSA) campaign to establish 200 weather stations across the Western Cape.
 The goal of this project is to better understand the constantly changing weather conditions in the Western Cape.
 Aside from analyzing the weather, weather stations serve as an infield decision-making tool.

-This blog outlines the background to the Metos SA project and the value of gathering weather data.
+This blog outlines the background of the Climate-Smart Agriculture project (CSA) and the value of gathering weather data.

-The CSA Eureka project, involves the installation of over 200 weather stations in the Western Cape and included a significant amount of scientific research, both locally and internationally.
+The CSA Eureka project involves the installation of over 200 weather stations in the Western Cape and included a significant amount of scientific research, both locally and internationally.
 Weather stations have been strategically installed over the Western Cape, following an extensive scientific investigation from well-established research departments.
-Since 2018, the Eureka project has been growing to better understand weather and climate change in the Western Cape.
+Since 2021 the CSA project has been growing to better understand weather and climate change in the Western Cape.
 Strawberry Hill is proud to be one of these stations.

-Metos SA collaborates with Pessl, Terraclim, Geosmart, and the Centre of Geographical Analysis.
-Pessl is an Australian research company that uses disease modelling to meet the needs of farmers.
+As illustrated in Figure 1, the project involved multiply stakeholders.
+Pessl is an Australian weather monitoring solutions provider that uses disease modelling to meet the needs of farmers.
 It investigates the environment, host plant, and other factors that influence the existence of a disease.
-Pessl has about 45 000 stations with 220 000 sensors placed in 85 countries, and 145 workers.
+Pessl has over one million stations with 220 000 sensors placed in 85 countries, and 145 experts.
 Not only does it provide jobs, it also has a positive impact on the worldwide position of agriculture by using technology to support food security and predict weather patterns.

-Geo-smart and the Centre for Geographical Analysis have undertaken years of study at the University of Stellenbosch and focus on analysing integrated data resources to provide access to precise climatic and terrain conditions.
+Geo-smart and the Centre for Geographical Analysis have undertaken years of study at the University of Stellenbosch and focus on analyzing integrated data resources to provide access to precise climatic and terrain conditions.
 Geo-smart converts imagery into relevant data about elevation and erosion risk.
-While the Centre for Geographical Analysis is focused on evaluating water quality in terms of agricultural operations, such as forestry.
+While the Centre for Geographical Analysis focuses on the application of geographical information systems (GIS), satellite remote sensing and other geographical-analytical techniques in carrying out its research, training and service provision functions.
 The Terraclim program aims to increase our understanding of climate change in the Western Cape's varied terrain.
-This project can provide a starting point to understand and address climate change.
+This project can provide a starting point to understanding and addressing climate change.